MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ```

 > [!NOTE]
-> We believe that the `release-react` command should be valuable for most React Native developers, so if you're finding that it isn't flexible enough or missing a key feature, please don't hesistate to [let us know](mailto:codepushfeed@microsoft.com), so that we can improve it!
+> We believe that the `release-react` command should be valuable for most React Native developers, so if you're finding that it isn't flexible enough or missing a key feature, please don't hesitate to [let us know](mailto:codepushfeed@microsoft.com), so that we can improve it!

 #### App name parameter